 How to Obtain a Construction License in Malaysia

-Opening a construction company in Malaysia involves the same steps as for any kind of enterprise in the country, with the difference that you need to obtain the special construction license which is issued by the CIDB (Construction Industry Development Board) in the country.
-Our company formation specialists in Malaysia are ready to provide you with the necessary guidance when applying for a construction license.
+Opening a construction company in Malaysia involves the same steps as for any kind of enterprise in the country, with the difference that you need to obtain the special construction license; the document is issued by the CIDB (Construction Industry Development Board), the main institution which regulates this sector.
+Our specialists in company formation in Malaysia are ready to provide you with the necessary guidance when applying for a construction license.
 We remind that you can also obtain suitable help for the company registration procedure in Malaysia.

 What you need to know about the construction license in Malaysia

-If you want to set up a company in Malaysia it is best to solicit help, guidance, and information in this matter from our experts in company incorporation in Malaysia.
+If you want to set up a company here, it is best to solicit help, guidance and information in this matter from our experts in company incorporation in Malaysia.
 Moreover, it is good to know that the company registration in Malaysia can be an easy process if all the needed documents are prepared with our team and approved by the authorities in charge.

 Consider the contractor rules in Malaysia

 Investors who are interested in starting a construction business in Malaysia are advised to verify the legislation in this domain and to understand the minimum legal requirements for the issuance of the license.
 For example, the CIDB in Malaysia has to be informed on the total value the project and, in the situation in which the construction project has a total worth of more than RM 500,000,000, the license can be withdrawn provided that the institution was not notified; more importantly, the investors can be imposed with penalties of approximately RM 5,000,000 in this situation.

 Who is entitled to apply for a construction license in Malaysia?

 The application for a construction license in Malaysia can only be completed by the owner of the company or by the company’s director; this is compulsory, regardless of the type of construction project in which the company will enter.
 If the application is successful, the company will receive the right of conducting a specific type of construction project on the country’s territory, for a determined period of time.